September 26th, 2019 | From our CEO

 To me the learning is that you have to be much more disciplined about, how your onboarding program should build the right relations for your newcomer.

-Like in the network example below.
-Who do you want your newcomer to meet first?
-A or B. You probably prefer B. And you certainly do not want them to connect to anyone at the periphery.
+You probably prefer B. And you certainly do not want them to connect to anyone at the periphery.